diegotorres03/web-components-repository/docs/step-by-step.md

 ...
 ```

-In this case, our score won't be updated when we clear a level, because we are no longer listening to the `memory-flip-board`.
+In this case, our score won't be updated when we clear a level because we are no longer listening to the `memory-flip-board`.
 Instead we are waiting on the `data-query` to react to an event.
-Ideally, we want this query to execute when the page loads, so we can get the data saved by `data-store` on [IndexedDB]().
-Luckly for us, `event-source` tags can react to a `load` even on `window`.
+Ideally, we want this query to execute when the page loads so we can get the data saved by `data-store` on [IndexedDB]().
+Luckily for us, `event-source` tags can react to a `load` even on `window`.

 Lets implement this change:
 ```html